The Project

 Connecting to the grid

-The electricity generated by Lime Down Solar Park will be exported into the existing national electricity transmission system at National Grid’s Melksham Substation located approximately 20 kilometres (km) south of the sites just to the north of Melksham and west of the A350.
+The electricity generated by the Project will be exported to the national grid via underground electricity cables.
+It will connect at National Grid’s Melksham Substation located approximately 20 km south of the Solar PV Sites, to the north of Melksham and west of the A350.

 Building the connection